Ashish094562/Diabetes-Predict-ML/README.md

 - **Logistic Regression**: A simple, interpretable algorithm great for binary classification.
 - **XGBoost Classifier**: A powerful gradient boosting method well-suited for handling imbalance and nonlinear patterns.
+- **SMOTE** : A resampling algorithm used specifically in imbalanced classification problems.
 - **Ensemble Approach**: Combines both models using soft voting to improve overall predictive performance.

 ---